This will be my first ‘behind-the-scenes’ share of video content clients have access to when they sign up for Fitnack.

 If you looked at most of the literature on muscle gains, you’d assume that hitting absolute failure was absolutely a requirement.
 The vast majority of it takes every resistance training exercise to absolute failure.

 But as you can see, the literature that looks specifically at training to failure at least with loads ≤10 reps indicates that isn’t the case.

 We should also question the practical application of training to absolute failure even in the face of all that other research.

 Training to absolute failure is hard.
 Not only hard work, but it puts you at risk of dropping a weight and injury.
 You likely need a spotter (or two) to do it properly.

 It also causes more muscle damage than other forms of lifting.
 More muscle damage means you’ll need more time to recover between training sessions.

 That means fitting in fewer productive training sessions per week.
 Arguably this is not ideal for most.
 Some ideal frequency and total volume are required but so is adding reps or load to each movement. i.e. progressive overload.

-The risk in my mind just isn’t worth it save in special circumstances:
+The risk in my mind just isn’t worth it (especially in beginners) save in special circumstances (mentioned below).